Collaborative-Immersive-Visual-Toolkit/Speech-Gaze-Head-Datatset/README.md

 ## Visualizations

-The visualization section contains information about the segmented environment
+The visualization section contains information about the vidsualized dataset.
+Dataset are visualized with d3.js and can be seen as webpages at the following [url] (https://graphs-for-collaborative-vr.web.app/)

+### Dataset

 ### Textures